 - All taxpayers taking the standard deduction should take advantage of the “above-the-line” $300 deduction in 2020 for your first $300 of charitable contributions made in cash.
 Not only will that reduce your taxes, it will reduce your AGI which (if you’re a senior) could lower your Medicare premiums and social security taxability.

-- If you are younger than 70 ½, using a DAF to bunch contributions (but spread the charitable distributions over several years) is the third best way to get at least a partial tax deduction every couple of years.
-It requires you to itemize deductions (which eliminates the ability to take the $300 above-the-line deduction the same year), but you can always alternate between the two.
+- If you are younger than 70 ½, using a DAF to bunch contributions (and consequently itemize deductions) every few years is the third best way to get at least a partial tax deduction.
 If you donate highly appreciated stock rather than cash the tax benefit is even greater.

 If you are a very high net-worth family there are more complex techniques involving charitable trusts and even family foundations that might be even more tax-beneficial depending on your charitable goals and situation.
-Suffice it to say that despite the new complexities, you can still get a tax break by giving.
-That’s remains a pretty good deal!
+Suffice it to say that despite the new complexities, there are still ways of getting a tax break for charitable giving.